Skip to content

 IV.
 LICENSING ARRANGEMENT FOR CHEMICALS CONTROLLED UNDER THE CHEMICAL WEAPONS CONVENTION

 1. Schedule 1 and Schedule 2 chemicals, except for Schedule 2 chemicals which fulfill all the conditions stated in paragraph 10(e) below, may only be imported from/exported to a CWC State Party and only for purposes permitted by the Convention including, for example, research, medical or pharmaceutical uses.
-The updated list of CWC State Parties can be found in CWC official website at http://www.opcw.org;
+The updated list of CWC State Parties can be found in CWC official website at https://www.opcw.org;

 3. Properly completed applications for the import or export of Schedule 1 chemicals, except for Saxitoxin as mentioned in paragraph 10(d) below, must be received by the Trade and Industry Department in not less than 45 days before the shipment date;

 4. The 45-day time frame set out in paragraph 10(c) above does not apply to import and export of 5 milligrams or less of Saxitoxin (CAS Registry no. 35523-89-8) which is for medical/diagnosis purposes.
 Traders can submit the licence applications under the normal time frame, but they are required to notify the Trade and Industry Department of the details of the actual arrival/departure date of such shipments.
-In this regard, traders have to submit an undertaking (Annex K) (fillable pdf format) agreeing to notify the Trade and Industry Department of details of the exports/imports within one clear working day after the actual arrival/departure date of the shipment concerned.
-Such notifications, which should be made on notification form (Annex L) (fillable pdf format), should be submitted to the Trade and Industry Department together with copy of documents showing details on the actual importation or exportation of the consignment concerned.
+In this regard, traders have to submit an undertaking [SC025] (Annex I) (fillable pdf format) agreeing to notify the Trade and Industry Department of details of the exports/imports within one clear working day after the actual arrival/departure date of the shipment concerned.
+Such notifications, which should be made on notification form [SC026] (Annex J) (fillable pdf format), should be submitted to the Trade and Industry Department together with copy of documents showing details on the actual importation or exportation of the consignment concerned.
 The documents required may include bill of lading showing the date of shipment, the consignee, the product description and the quantity or other relevant documents such as invoice or packing list which contain the above information;

-5. Notwithstanding the restriction as set out in paragraph 10(a) above, Schedule 2 chemicals can be imported from or exported to States which are not parties to the CWC provided that the products concerned -
+5. Notwithstanding the restriction as set out in paragraph 10(a) above, Schedule 2 chemicals can be imported from or exported to countries/places which are not parties to the CWC provided that the products concerned –

 1. contain 1% or less of a Schedule 2A or 2A* chemical;